When it comes to the flu vaccine, the question for almost everyone shouldn't be if you should get it, but how you should get it.

 Other flu shot options are:

 Intradermal shots.
 These use a much smaller needle.
 It only goes into the top layer of your skin instead of down into the muscle.
 It may be a good choice for someone who doesn't like needles, but shouldn't get the spray.
-It's available for those between the ages of 18 and 64.
+It's available for those between ages 18 and 64.

 High-dose flu shots.
 These vaccines can better protect people with weakened immune systems.
 They're recommended for those ages 65 and older.